aoshengran/spidmax.github.io/about.md

 <br/>

 I live in Bay area for most of the year.
 Every once in a while I come back to my hometown, Nanchong, a third-tier city next to Chengdu.
-The photo below is me with my hometown.
-It’s nice and cozy.
-Not much air pollution (well for the most of the time at least).
-A plethora of DELICIOUS Sichuan food (which I miss so much right now).
+Nice and cozy, not much air pollution (well for the most of the time at least), a plethora of DELICIOUS Sichuan food (which I miss so much right now).

 <br/>